Consultation on Governance Review Recommendations (7 April–7 May)

 Following extensive work undertaken throughout 2025–26, the Society is pleased to share a summary of the recommended changes emerging from the Governance Review.
 These proposals build on the activity outlined on our Governance Review page.

-From 7 April to 7 May, all RSS members are invited to provide feedback on the proposed changes before they progress to detailed drafting and review of an updated Charter and Bylaws by RSS Council and the Privy Council.
+From 7 April to 7 May, all RSS members were invited to provide feedback on the proposed changes before they progressed to detailed drafting and review of an updated Charter and Bylaws by RSS Council and the Privy Council.
+We held a webinar on the 22 April to hear from members and as a result are shared the full principles and recommendations of the review to enable all members to consider the granular detail of the arrangements presented to and approved by Council.

 What the proposed changes aim to achieve